IBMAppModernization/app-modernization-session-replication-openshift4/README.md

    oc delete is infinispan-server oc delete is open-liberty
    ```
+Alternatively, you may delete your project and the action will delete all resources in the project.

+    ```
+    oc delete project srpl-$STUDENTID
+    ```

 ## Summary
 Congratulations.
 You used the **session-cache** feature in WebSphere Liberty along with the Open Source **Infinispan Data Grid** to demonstrate HttpSession replication in OpenShift.
 This allowed you to  deploy  a stateful application in a stateless manner (i.e each application pod can be deleted or replaced at anytime without losing application state).